 Although Brexit hasn’t been explicitly cited as a reason for the car giant’s decision, it seems too much of a coincidence that the decision comes just weeks before the UK is set to leave the EU, with a possible no-deal departure looking increasingly likely.

-The decision comes just weeks after Dyson announced plans to relocate its headquarters to the Far East.
+And Honda’s decision came just weeks after Dyson announced plans to relocate its headquarters to the Far East.

 The British technology company has announced that it is moving its headquarters from the UK to Singapore.
 The move will see Jorn Jensen, the chief financial officer, and Martin Bowen, chief technical officer, move to Asia, but the appliance manufacturer insists no jobs will be affected in its current head office in Malmesbury in Wiltshire.